Do I really need Photoshop or Lightroom to edit my photos?

 Using the software that comes with the camera

-When I first started, I was using the software that came with my 20D, my Canon 20D back in the old days, and I was using the software that came with the camera, the EOS Solution Disc.
-I’m not too sure exactly what it’s called but that had basic editing software and then I believe it was also a copy of Adobe Elements, which is a cutdown version of Photoshop.
+When I first started, I was using the software that came with my 20D, the EOS Solution Disc.
+I’m not too sure exactly what it’s called but it had basic editing software and then I believe their was also a copy of Adobe Elements, which is a cutdown version of Photoshop.

 Now, there’s software such as GIMP, which is completely free.
 There’s software that comes with your computer like iPhoto or even the editing software that comes with Windows 10.

 There’s definitely other software that will do a similar task.
 Now, why would you want to use Photoshop and Lightroom over the others?

 Well, there’s a few reasons.
 With Photoshop, it’s a massive, massive software package.

 There’s so many things you can do.
 To be quite honest, unless you’re digitally composing and really, really getting into manipulating an image, you’re only really going to scratch the surface like barely 2%, if that, of the tools of Photoshop which is why people say, “You don’t really need Photoshop.”

 There is a bonus that you could go online and just go to YouTube or Google and type in “How do I edit a photo in Photoshop?” or “How do I edit a portrait?” and you’re going to find so much information and that is one bonus is that you don’t necessarily have to go to a class.

 You can just Google what you want and there’ll be so many people posting information online for you to just absorb.